fbpx

 5. Monster doors

-From a googly eyed minion to a green cyborg or goofy ghost, there are an infinite number of ways you can craft a monster door.
+From a googly-eyed minion to a green cyborg or goofy ghost, there are an infinite number of ways you can craft a monster door.
 We love Twin Dragonfly Design‘s door, as seen above.
 You may not need to buy anything at all for this project if you already have craft paper, tissue paper, and paper plates in your craft arsenal.

-While these doors are great for houses and town homes, they also make for a fun day-of class Halloween project at school.
+While these doors are great for houses and townhomes, they also make for a fun day-of-class Halloween project at school.
 Even better: you can recycle your leftover paper and paint, making this craft zero waste!

 Comments